 Most people book Penida for Kelingking and leave.
 The tents sit closer to the quieter east coast, and the drivers on the property know the 6am window at Diamond Beach when the stairs are empty and the light is still soft.
 Ask the front desk to arrange it the night before, not the morning of.

 A cargo net hangs off the cliff edge, 150 metres above the Indian Ocean.
 It's the single image that put Tropical Glamping on social media: a person lying in a net with nothing below but blue water and white cliffs.
-The Cliffs Edge room (from $300 per night) is built directly above this spot.
+The Cliffs Edge room is built directly above this spot.
 The net experience is included with every stay.
 The image generated over 50 million views, but the physical experience of lying in it is genuinely vertiginous.

 Nusa Penida is Bali's wilder neighbour: limestone cliffs, raw coastline, fewer tourists.
 The southeast coast where Tropical Glamping sits faces the open Indian Ocean.
 Diamond Beach and Atuh Beach are a five-minute scooter ride.
 The island has limited infrastructure compared to mainland Bali: no traffic congestion, no beach clubs, no development pressure.
 The remoteness is part of the draw.